Extraversion and introversion: Omniversion

 Omniversion is a state where one is either in an extreme state of introversion or an extreme state of extroversion with no in-between depending on a situation or mood.
 However, the term is perceived as a pop-psychology construct, and experts are skeptical of its validity.
 Richard Robins, a professor at the University of California, Davis, stated that omniversion in his experience "doesn't exist—[I don't believe] that someone would oscillate between these two extremes.
 It's clearly possible for someone to act very extroverted in one specific situation and very introverted in another specific situation.
 What I don't think is possible is for someone to be in a hundred different situations and always act either extremely extroverted or extremely introverted in all of them, and never somewhere in the middle."

 Otroversion

-Otroversion is the newest variety in the central trait dimension and coined by American psychiatrist Rami Kaminski in 2025.
-Kaminski described otroverts as "perpetual outsiders", never feeling as if they belong to any group.
+Otroversion is claimed to be a variety in the central trait dimension and coined by American psychiatrist Rami Kaminski in 2025.
+Kaminski described otroverts as "perpetual outsiders", never feeling as if they belong to any group, broadly consistent with initial Carl Jung's point about most individuals having elements of both introvert and extravert traits.

 Relative prevalence

 Research indicates that the prevalence of extraversion is greater for people at progressively higher management levels.

-Quiet author Susan Cain reported studies indicating that 33 to 50% of the American population are introverts.
-Particular demographics have higher prevalence, with a 6,000-subject MBTI-based survey indicating that 60% of attorneys, and 90% of intellectual property attorneys, are introverts.
+Quiet author Susan Cain reported studies indicating that 33–50% of the American population are introverts.
+A 6,000-subject MBTI-based survey in 2016 indicated that 60% of attorneys, and specifically 90% of intellectual property attorneys, were introverts.